guoqianglan/guoqianglan.github.io/_pages/about.md

 classes: wide
 ---

-> I am an innovative developer and researcher, somewhat geek, passionate about how big data and artificial intelligent can transform academic research,engineering and manufacturing.
+> I am an innovative developer and researcher, somewhat geek, passionate about how big data and artificial intelligent can transform academic research, R&D, engineering and manufacturing.

 > I pride myself in being a fast learner who always keeps learning, enabling myself to quickly adapt to different domains and be updated with latest technologies.